SomedudeX/vidsrc-search/README.md

 ### Development

 This app is more of a side-project, hence development would mostly be bug fixes.
 That said, you are welcomed to make a pull request and contribute to it.
+A fair warning though that the codebase was hacked together hastefully, which means that some of it will need quite a bit of refactoring to be readable and maintainable.